grafana/dashboard-linter/docs/index.md

 ## Reasons

-It is advised that whenever you exclude, or warn for a rule, that you provide a reason.
+Whenever you exclude or warn for a rule, it's recommended that you provide a reason.
 This allows for other maintainers of your dashboard to understand why a particular rule may not be followed.
-Eventually the dashboard-linter will provide reporting that echos that reason back to the user.
+Eventually, the dashboard-linter will provide reporting that echoes that reason back to the user.

 Example:
 ```yaml